amgray5/FinalProjectAGray/README.md

 Austin Gray

 ## Description
 This project is an example of a online portal for Magic the Gathering game stores.
-It connects to a MySQL database specified in a mtg_database function of a DatabaseConnection.py (example included).
+It connects to a MySQL database specified in a mtg_database variable.
+Database information is pulled from config.py (config_blank.py incldued as template).

 ## Functions
 - Add Cards to Database